Jenny Twigge: Television

+In 2009, Twigge appeared as herself in The Lonely Man on the Hill in which Hadleigh cast members talked through their recollections of the series.

 Film

 Her film appearances included Robert Young's Hammer film Vampire Circus (1972) (as a schoolgirl), Judith in Bob Kellett's Our Miss Fred (1972), Millie in Gerry O'Hara's The Brute (1977), and as an air hostess in Alberto De Martino's Holocaust 2000 (1977).
 In The Brute, the New Statesman described her performance as "thoroughly decent".

 Radio

 In 1979, Twigge played alongside Alfred Marks, Polly James, Hugh Paddick and Fenella Fielding in Aladdin.
 In the same year she played Anne in A Dance to the Music of Time on BBC Radio 4 and was in Elizabeth Gowan's Partnership Limited in Radio 4's Thirty-minute Theatre strand.
 In 1980, she starred with Trevor Cooper in Paul Bryers' The File On Leo Kaplan, originally broadcast in the Saturday Night Theatre strand on 12 January 1980.
 In the same year, she appeared in Brecht’s play The Caucasian Chalk Circle on BBC Radio 3.